cheshire-cat-ai/docs/mkdocs/plugins/tools.md

     else:
         return "Something went wrong using the tool"

-    # Ask the Cat to convert the currency name into its symbol
+    # Use the LLM to convert the currency name into its symbol
     symbol = cat.llm(f"You will be given a currency code, translate the input in the corresponding currency symbol. \
                     Examples: \
                         euro -> € \